algolia/algoliasearch-client-csharp/README.md

 System.Diagnostics.Debug.WriteLine(await index.Search(new Query("jim")));
 ```

 Search
 -------------
  **Opening note:** If you are building a web application, you may be more interested in using our [javascript client](https://github.com/algolia/algoliasearch-client-js) to send queries.
 It brings two benefits: (i) your users get a better response time by avoiding to go through your servers, and (ii) it will offload your servers of unnecessary tasks.

-To perform a search, you just need to initialize the index and perform a call to the search function.<br/>
+To perform a search, you just need to initialize the index and perform a call to the search function.

 You can use the following optional arguments on Query class:

 ### Query parameters